shubham99bisht/Handwritten-digit-recognition-MNIST/README.md

 **Note: This page is not complete.
 Will be updated soon! sorry for delay.**

 For step-by-step tutorial please refer to [wiki](https://github.com/shubham99bisht/Handwritten-digit-recognition-MNIST/wiki).
 It will take you through all the steps right from loading the data to recognising digits through live cam.

+## Update
+**Note: If you are using the tensorflow 2.1, then you may get an error "AttributeError: module 'tensorflow_core._api.v2.config' has no attribute 'experimental_list_devices'"

+As the experimental_list_devices is deprecated in tf 2.1.
+A simple snippet is injected into the code to make the code work.
+And the code is taken from here : https://github.com/keras-team/keras/issues/13684#issuecomment-595054461